This post is also available in: polski (Polish)

 Many of us do not want to come back to the same normality.
 I do not want to be the same, too.
 I want to go beyond my schematics, be more human for myself and others.
 I want to discover more types of perspectives.

-The current pandemic has shaped various challenges
+The pandemic has shaped various challenges

 During Sibiu International Theatre Festival online edition it was such a pleasure to have a contemporary ballet at home Anty-gone by Grzegorz Bral, director from “Song of the Goat” theatre from Wroclaw, Poland.
-Also the Scarlet Princess with kabuki elements visited me once afternoon.
+Also, the Scarlet Princess with kabuki elements visited me once an afternoon.
 Theatre performances became part of my everyday life with the sounds of the ordinary day from the corridor.
 This closeness gave me a spark.

 Let’s not be afraid to talk about how we really feel today.
 Let’s try to exceed of habits.
 Maybe this is a chance to get closer to ourselves, others and see many different types of perspectives.